pkiraly/metadata-qa-api/README.md

 ##### `unique <boolean>`

+(since v0.9.0-SNAPSHOT)

 This rule checks if the value of the field is unique.
+Prerequisite: the field should have indexField property, and
-Prerequisite: index the content with Apache Solr.
+the content should be indexed with Apache Solr.

 ##### `dependencies [id1, id2, ..., idN]`

+(since v0.9.0-SNAPSHOT)

 This rule checks if other rules has already checked and passed.
 It passes if all dependent rules has passed or resulted NA, otherwise fail.
-The ids should be valid.
+The ids should be valid, and the dependent rule should take place after the ones from which it depends.

 ##### `dimension [criteria1, criteria2, ..., criteriaN]`

+(since v0.9.0-SNAPSHOT)

 This checks if a linked image fits to some dimension constraints (unit in pixel) - if the value is an URL for an image.
 One can check the minimum and maximum size of width, height and shorter or longer sides (in case it is not